ahtif/FlatFinder/docs/ws3/backlog.md

 Then the account should expire after the given date

 ### Messaging and user notifications
+Feature: Messaging and user notifications
+As a user or administrator, I should be able to message other users so that I can notify and communicate to other users.

 Scenario: Administrator messaging
 Given I am logged in as an Administrator